dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 />

-We call these requests waterfall requests because they happen one right after the other—they're dependent on each other.
+We call these requests waterfall requests because they happen one right after the other — they're dependent on each other.
 If something goes wrong with the user details request, the request for that user's repositories is never made.

 Let's add some more layers (water?) to this waterfall.
 First, we request the user's info, then their repository list, then, once we have their repository list, we make a request for the first repository's README.md file.
 As the user cycles through the list of repositories, we'll make additional requests for the associated README to each repository.